redgar598/DNAm_organoid_passage/README.md

 # Organoid Passage DNAm
-Analysis of the effect of passage on organoid DNAm test
+Analysis of the effect of passage on organoid DNAm

+<a href="https://github.com/redgar598/DNAm_organoid_passage/tree/master/output/01_organoids_preprocessing.html" title="Precrocessing">About Me</a>

 # Workflow
 The scripts were run in the order below (also in [organoid_workflow.sh](https://github.com/redgar598/DNAm_organoid_passage/tree/master/scripts/organoid_workflow.sh))